landoskape/vrAnalysis/docs/overview.md

 ## Architecture

-vrAnalysis2 is organized around a few core concepts:
+vrAnalysis is organized around a few core concepts:

 ### Sessions